tushartyagi0507/Flimpire-GPT/README.md

 - Added hardcore values in constants.js file
 - Register TMDB API and create an app and get access token
 - Get data from TMDB now playing movie List and used a custom Hook
+- Creating browse page starting with the main conatiner
+- create the titl page for the main container

 # Features of the App